 DMA 103 Digital 2D Design • 5 Cr.

 This course provides foundational knowledge of graphic design theory, tools and processes.
 Introduces students to the technologies, theories, practices and techniques of graphic design.
 Students will use graphic design tools and apply basic visual design theory to create and manage digital images, graphics, illustrations and effects.
 The impact delivery environments have on design will also be explored.
-Recommended prerequisite or concurrent enrollment: DMA 100.
+Recommended: completion or concurrent enrollment: DMA 100.